Series: When Fine Hotels & Resorts Works (and When It Doesn’t)

 When base rates are restrained, rebates are powerful.
 When every option is expensive, rebates stop helping.

-It is to match the tool to the market, just as you would with points or free night certificates.
+The goal is to match the tool to the market, just as you would with points or free night certificates.
+There are plenty of other use cases where it will show its worth again.

 Markets evolve.
 Check current rates against fixed rebates.
 Benefits confirmed as of Jan 2026; Amex may adjust.